 Oil burners might be more appropriate if you don’t have access to a charge-up point.

-I don’t recommend standard candles at a campsite because they can easily blow out in the wind.
+I don’t recommend standard candles at a campsite because they can easily blow out in the wind, they are not a good campsite lighting idea.
 They are also too dangerous to use inside a tent, as they can quickly start a fire in your sleeping compartment.

 Electric candles are an excellent alternative.
 They give a nice, romantic touch to your campsite and provide an extra bit of light.
 Electric tealights are particularly lightweight and small, so you can bring them with you if you’re backpacking.